divvi-xyz/docs-v1/docs/publishing/app-store.md

 This is a step-by-step guide for creating your Apple App Store account and enrolling in the Developer Program for your Apple iOS app(s).

 → **Have questions?** We’re here to help!
-Join the [divvi Discord](https://discord.gg/EaxZDhMuDn) to ask questions and receive support.
+Join the [Divvi Discord](https://discord.gg/EaxZDhMuDn) to ask questions and receive support.

 ## WHO on your team should start the process?